dawidurbanski/wordpress-todoapp/README.md

 Main features:

-- It includes adding, removing, editing, marking as complete and filtering todos.
+- Includes adding, removing, editing, marking as complete and filtering todos.
-- This app persists all todos as WordPress custom post type posts with completed state stored in post metadata.
+- Persists all todos as WordPress custom post type posts
+- Completed state stored in post metadata.
 - There is no custom REST endpoint registered.
 Everything is handled with native functions.

+Screenshot:

 ![CleanShot 2024-11-22 at 08 09 27@2x](https://github.com/user-attachments/assets/b29921a6-654a-427b-8035-5246c5e9c8ed)